sal55/langs/Compilertest2.md

 The other two are a C compiler, and bytecode interpreter, not shown as the results are too embarrassing.
 (The problem there is up to 10,000 duplicates of the same local variables.
 The symbol tables stored all instances of the same identifier in one linked list; it's not supposed to search the whole thing!
 But the BB program does the same, and that one is OK.
 So may need to be fixed.)

-(All my programs are built with BB which has a limited optimiser.
+(All my programs - BB, ax, MS - are built with BB which has a limited optimiser.
 Otherwise they could be up to 30% faster.)

 As a small bonus, the [file](fannkuch.txt) I linked to acts as a mini-Rosetta-Code for those 10 languages.